-The easiest way to listen to customers is to monitor what sells and doesn’t, but you can also collect data with short surveys when they pay their bill.
+The easiest way to listen to customers is to monitor what sells and what doesn’t, but you can also collect data with short surveys when they pay their bills.
 Your customers should not run your business, but they should help shape its future.

 Work on your menu

 Subtle revisions to the less popular dishes on your menu and strategic additions that complement your staples can make a huge difference.
 While it’s important that your regular customers can always find their favourites, you should always strive to offer something new.